fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 ```

 This new approach has much better encapsulation and a clear set of
 dependencies.
-One direct benefit of this is that it let you move this component
+One direct benefit of this is that it lets you move this component
-to others around without break it.
+to others around without breaking it.

 In some cases, like the translations example, you will need some extra step in
 your toolchain to resolve those dependencies of your views.
 In the case of the